UXXXrated/Portfolio/README.md

 - `index.html` – Homepage

 ## Credits
-This site is based on the **Akio – Creative Portfolio Theme for Jekyll** by [StaticMania](https://jekyllthemes.io/theme/akio-portfolio-jekyll-theme), modified by Brenden Moore for personal use.
+This site is based on the **Akio – Creative Portfolio Theme for Jekyll** by [StaticMania](https://jekyllthemes.io/theme/akio-portfolio-jekyll-theme), modified for personal use.

 ## License
 The original theme is © StaticMania and licensed per their terms.